amekkawi/cwlogs-writable/docs/api-protected.md

   will be processed by the stream.
 This effectively disables the stream.

-- **`next()` or `next(logEvents)`** — The stream will recover from the error and resume sending logs to AWS CloudWatch.
+- **`next()` or `next(logEvents)`** — The stream will recover from the error and resume sending logs to AWS CloudWatch Logs.
 The first argument may optionally be an array of log event objects (i.e. `logEvents` argument) that will be added to the head of the log events queue.

 **Kind**: instance method of <code>[CWLogsWritable](#CWLogsWritable)</code>